WHAT IS GLAUCOMA AND HOW CAN YOU PREVENT IT?

 Diagnosing Glaucoma

-A routine eye exam can usually determine if you are predisposed to Glaucoma.
-At FYidoctors, our optometrists have advanced diagnostic imaging tools for Glaucoma testing and diagnosis, including:
+A routine eye exam can help identify early signs or risk factors of Glaucoma.
+At FYidoctors, many of our optometrists have advanced diagnostic imaging tools for Glaucoma testing and diagnosis:

 Treating Glaucoma